 Choosing between a revocable living trust (RLT) and a Will may seem difficult, but it does not need to be.
-An experienced Colorado estate planning attorney can help you understand the differences, advantages, and disadvantages of each.
+An experienced Colorado trust attorney can help you understand the differences, advantages, and disadvantages of each.

 - I want all my property and belongings to go to my spouse and if he (or she) is not living, then equally to my adult children.

 - My spouse will be the executor of my estate or personal representative, and if he (or she) is not living, my brother will be my personal representative.

 A Will is deceptively attractive because of its perceived simplicity, but it only works well to manage the distribution of small estates.
 Most people don't know a will almost always has to go through probate.

 Probate is the legal process of overseeing and administering a deceased person's estate.
 In probate, your executor has to file your will and other papers with a probate court.
 The court will then issue letters testamentary which give your executor the authority to carry out all your wishes.
 The letters testamentary will also give your executor the authority to do things like access your bank accounts, sell your property, and make the distributions you specified in your Will.